 What Does Immutable Time Mean?

 Immutable time refers to time that cannot be edited or deleted.
-There are three reasons that a time will be labeled immutable:
+There are four reasons that a time will be labelled immutable:

 1. The time was marked as paid.
 This can be through time exports or payroll.

 2. The time worked was through a task integration that supports write back and the time was written back to the 3rd party service.
 For example, say that a team member was working on an Asana task.
 They finish work on the task, and click the “Close” button on the Hubstaff app.
 This will send the time back to Asana and make that time “Immutable” on the Hubstaff side.